 The domestic or common house spider is the most commonly seen spider in North America.
 Most often encountered indoors, the house spider is a nuisance pest because of its webs more than the spider itself.
 A house spider’s web is often called a cobweb and is made up of many crisscrossing strands of sticky silk.
 Cobwebs are generally found in corners of rooms and ceilings.
 A house spider is an excellent trapper, preying on any insect that is unfortunate enough to walk or fly into its sticky web.
 If their webs do not yield prey, the webs are abandoned and a new site is chosen.

-House Spider Life Stages
+House Spider Habitat

-Need help with Common House Spiders?
+Need help with House Spiders?

 We'll call you!
 Leave your information below.